ferrybig/GameConsole-html/JSON_API.md

 Every JSON endpoint requires the use of POST requests and its content-type set to Application/json, unless otherwise noted

-This software defines the following endpoints:
+This software defines the following properties:

 ## Defined HTTP status codes